yundoun/yundoun/README.md

 👋 Hi there ~!
 Nice to see you

-I'm Do-un Yun
+🇰🇷  I'm Do-un Yun

-Computer Enginnering at Dong-eui University
+🎓 Computer Enginnering at Dong-eui University

+🙏 I want to be a great developer 🙏